How we innovate

-Our status as a charity means we can continually invest in the latest medical innovations, surgical techniques, and AI (artificial intelligence) that enable us to offer advanced personalised patient care.
+Our charitable status means we can continually invest in the latest medical innovations, surgical techniques, and artificial intelligence (AI) to enable us to offer advanced, personalised patient care.

-This has made us amongst the first in London, or the UK, to make many of these pioneering treatments and innovations available.
+This means we are often the first in London, or the UK, to offer pioneering treatments and innovations.
 Here are just some examples.

 Specialists in robotic surgery